 March 17 (Cosponsored with Tawasentha and Mohawk DAR) Phyllis Chapman: Women of the Revolution

-David Hochfelder will present: 98 Acres in Albany
+David Hochfelder: 98 Acres in Albany

 In 1962, the State of New York appropriated via eminent domain 40 blocks located south of the capitol building for the massive urban renewal project that resulted in the Empire State Plaza.
 Over a thousand buildings were demolished and thousands of people found their homes and livelihoods uprooted.
 The 98 Acres in Albany project tells the stories of those acres and the changes wrought by urban renewal.

 David Hochfelder, PhD is an Associate Professor of History at SUNY Albany.
 Hochfelder’s research interests are in the U.S. history of technology, U.S. urban history, and digital scholarship.
 He is deeply involved in the 98 Acres digital history of urban renewal project.

 John S. Pipkin: Washington Park: The Moral High Ground